Jhewu/YOLOSeg-mantic/README.md

-# YOLO-Seg++: Lighter, Higher-Quality YOLO-Based Brain Tumor Segmentation for Low-Resource Environment (BraTS-SSA)
+# YOLOSeg-mantic: Leveraging Detection-Derived Semantics for Lightweight Brain Tumor Segmentation on Edge Devices (BraTS-SSA)

-**WORK IN PROGFESS** Current state-of-the-art brain tumor segmentation and semantic segmentation models rely on expensive 3D tensor and self-attention (Transformer) calculations.
-While a better-performing model can always be found with access to computing, these models cannot be deployed in low-resource settings or edge devices.
-Current low-parameter segmentation models, such as YOLOv12n-seg, perform great on day-to-day low-risk tasks; however, their segmentation quality suffers greatly and cannot be relied on for high-risk scenarios such as brain tumor segmentation, opening areas for exploration.
-To address the challenge of efficient and accurate medical image segmentation, we propose YOLO-Seg++, a lightweight, parameter-efficient (2.6M + 80K) segmentation model that outperforms YOLOv12Seg (2.9M) and vanilla UNet (7M) with Dice Scores of 0.81, 0.84, and 0.87 for whole tumors, respectively, on the BraTS-SSA dataset.
-YOLO-Seg++ leverages the logits from a YOLO detection model, which our analysis shows to encode strong spatial localization cues of tumor regions, as a semantic bottleneck.
-These logits are integrated with YOLO’s backbone “skip” features to form a compact UNet-like architecture.
-By combining YOLO’s strength in detection and localization with UNet’s pixel-level precision, our approach enables the conversion of a strong YOLO detector (transfer learning) into an equally strong segmentation model with minimal additional parameters and near-native CPU inference performance.
-Decoupling the YOLO detector and segmentation head further enhances this adaptability, allowing task-specific loss optimization beyond YOLO’s coupled training objective.
-Efficient and accurate brain tumor segmentation can be achieved with the YOLO-Seg++ architecture, using pre-existing and well-established research on model architectural design.
-Further research in data augmentation, customized loss functions, advanced hyperparameter search, and ultimately architectural refinement can improve and suggest potential for future clinical adaptation pending further validation.
+[**REPOSITORY WORK IN PROGRESS**]
+Current state-of-the-art brain tumor segmentation often depends on computationally expensive 3D tensors and transformer-based self-attention mechanisms.
+Although these approaches yield strong performance, they remain impractical for deployment in low-resource or edge environments.
+Conversely, existing low-parameter 2D segmentation architectures reduce computational cost but sacrifice segmentation fidelity (e.g., YOLO-based variants) or suffer from image-level class imbalance (i.e., a majority of 2D slices lacking tumor regions), where optimizing for both detection and segmentation tasks is challenging with limited parameters (e.g., TinyUNet).
+To address this challenge, we developed YOLOSeg-mantic, a low-parameter (2.6M + 80K) 2D semantic segmentation framework that leverages detection-derived confidence signals from a pretrained YOLOv12n backbone.
+By using YOLO’s class logit as a semantic bottleneck and forming a compact UNet-style decoder using backbone skip features, our method explicitly transfers YOLO’s objectness prior into the segmentation task, improving robustness to image-level class imbalance while maintaining fine-grained boundary precision.
+YOLOSeg-mantic further serves as a transfer-level framework to adapt lightweight YOLO detectors into accurate semantic segmentation with minimal additional parameters, achieving 16 FPS in theoretical CPU inference.
+On our validation set (BraTS-SSA), YOLOSeg-mantic achieves a Dice Similarity Coefficient of 0.87 for whole-tumor segmentation, surpassing Vanilla UNet (7M), TinyUNet (0.48M), YOLO12n-Seg (2.9M), and YOLO12x-Seg (64M), while maintaining a reasonable balance in Precision and Recall, indicating reduced sensitivity to slice-level class imbalance.
+The proposed decoupled architecture also enables task-specific optimization beyond YOLO’s coupled training objective, demonstrating that efficient and accurate brain-tumor segmentation is feasible through detection-informed design, paving the way for future peer-reviewed validation towards a clinical edge deployment solution.

-## 📁 Structure
+## 📁 Structure [WORK IN PROGRESS]
 ```
 ├── custom_yolo_predictor/ 	# Ultralytics YOLO Custom Predictor (for 4-channel images)
 ├── custom_yolo_trainer/	  # Ulatralytics YOLO Custom Trainer (for 4-channel images)
 ├── data/  					        # YOLOU dataset
-├── modules/    			# YOLOU modules
 ├── yolo_checkpoint/ 		    # Pre-trained YOLOv12-Seg model
+├── YOLOSegmantic.py 	      # Creates dataset for YOLOU
 ├── dataset.py 				      # Creates dataset for YOLOU
-├── loss.py 				# YOLOU loss
-├── predictor.py			# YOLOU predictor
-├── trainer.py				# YOLOU trainer
+├── train.py				        # YOLOU trainer
 ```

-## REPOSITORY IS WORK IN PROGRESS